-The Strategic Planning Executive Committee is an information and coordination body for important issues of the Group, with the responsibility of giving opinions on strategy and investments, monitoring the Group's activity and making recommendations to the

-Company's Board of Directors on issues of particular interest to the Company and the companies in which it participates.
+The Strategic Planning Executive Committee is an information and coordination body for important issues of the Group, with the responsibility of giving opinions on strategy and investments, monitoring the Group's activity and making recommendations to the Company's Board of Directors on issues of particular interest to the Company and the companies in which it participates.
 In particular, it coordinates and is informed on important issues of the Group, such as:

-- ✓ Examination of important strategic issues, of the development framework, the strategic planning and the significant investments of the Group.
-Submission of relevant proposals to the Board of Directors for decision. - Examination of the budgets and business plans of all Group companies and monitoring of the course of their implementation. - ✓ Monitoring of important Company and Group Companies projects. - ✓ Monitoring non-controlling interests of the Group. - ✓ Examination, when required, of the targets' framework for all Group companies and their Managements. - Monitoring risk management, crisis management and extraordinary important issues that arise in the Group companies. - ✓ Examination of recruitments / dismissals of the group's senior executives (CEOs).
+- Examination of important strategic issues, of the development framework, the strategic planning and the significant investments of the Group.
+Submission of relevant proposals to the Board of Directors for decision. - ✓ Examination of the budgets and business plans of all Group companies and monitoring of the course of their implementation. - ✓ Monitoring of important Company and Group Companies projects. - ✓ Monitoring non-controlling interests of the Group. - ✓ Examination, when required, of the targets' framework for all Group companies and their Managements. - ✓ Monitoring risk management, crisis management and extraordinary important issues that arise in the Group companies. - ✓ Examination of recruitments / dismissals of the group's senior executives (CEOs).

-The Committee in the year 2022 met six (6) times in the presence of all its members and supported the Board of Directors in:
+The Committee in the year 2023 met eight (8) times in the presence of all its members and supported the Board of Directors in:

-- i.
-Reviewing key strategic issues, the Group's development framework, strategic planning and major investments. - ii.
-Examining the budgets and business plans of all Group companies and monitoring of their implementation progress. - iii.
-Monitoring major projects of the Company and Group companies. - iv.
-Examining the goal setting framework for all Group companies and their Managements. - v.
-Risk management, crisis management and major contingencies arising in the Group companies, etc.
+- ✓ Reviewing key strategic issues, the Group's development framework and strategic planning. - ✓ Examining the the Group's investment strategy and major investments. - ✓ Reviewing and discussing all Group Companies' budgets and business plans. - ✓ Monitoring major projects of the Company and Group companies. - ✓ Risk management, crisis management and major contingencies arising in the Group companies, etc.